mattledevs/gulp-setup/README.md

 Ready?
 Set.
 Go!
 ---------------

-This is a barebones package to get started with Gulp and managing any of your packages with Bower neatly put together by @MattLePhoto.
+This is a barebones package to get started with Gulp and managing any of your packages with Bower neatly put together by @mattledevs.

 Enjoy, tweak, springboard, change the world.

 Install Packages with Bower
 ---------------
 With Bower you can manage all your packages in one place and source control their versions.
 This step is optional.

 ### Install Bower